Representations to licensing applications

-If a premises has made a new licence application or wants to vary an existing licence and you are concerned about it, you may want to object.
-This process is called making a representation.
+If a premises has made a new licence application or wants to vary an existing licence, you may wish to make a representation in support or against the application.

 Under the Licensing Act 2003, representations may be made for:

 - a new premises licence

 - a variation of an existing premises licence

 - a new club premises certificate

 - a variation of an existing club premises certificate